 Menstruation and menopause

 Changes in hormone levels the week before and during menstruation can result in significant fluctuations in blood sugar levels.
 And in the few years before and during menopause, hormone changes may result in unpredictable variations in blood sugar levels that complicate diabetes management.
-Also, the similarity of some symptoms of menopause and low blood sugar can result in errors in adjusting what you eat.

 What to do: